juhp/dl-fedora/README.md

 ```

 ## Contribution
-dl-fedora is distributed under the GPL 3 license or later.
+dl-fedora is distributed under the GPL license version 3 or later.

 Please report issues or pull requests at <https://github.com/juhp/dl-fedora>.